 As it happened, Chelsea won the toss and Leeds wore the red socks from their away kit at Wembley on April 11, as they would against Celtic in their European Cup semi-final second leg four days later.
 A 2-2 draw after extra time meant a replay at Old Trafford on Wednesday, April 29, meaning it was Chelsea’s turn to switch socks.

-Perhaps there was an aversion to the blue socks after the 1967 final, but whatever the reason was, they opted to wear the yellow socks which were part of their change strip.
-So that this wouldn’t jar, the away shorts (blue with a yellow stripe and numbers, compared with white trim on the home) were also worn, and a unique set of home shirts were made – with the white crest and numbers in matching yellow too.
+Perhaps there was an aversion to the blue socks after the 1967 final, but whatever the reason was, they opted to wear yellow socks.
+So that this wouldn’t jar, short similar to the away shorts (blue with a yellow stripe and numbers, compared with white trim on the home) were also worn, and a unique set of home shirts were made – with the white crest and numbers in matching yellow too.

 While Chelsea’s shirts in the drawn game featured a ‘Wembley 1970’ inscription, a plain crest was used for the second match (the club’s online store sells the white-trimmed shirt but not replay one).
 Leeds either used the same set of shirts or had an identical set made before discovering the replay venue, as their shirts in both games mentioned Wembley.